 You can see the settings I used below.
 The security group settings allow you to make an http request to your instance, while the storage settings are where you’d want memory to be set to however much you need.

-AWS Settings Doh!
+Doh!
 With that information, though, I was able to get my database up and active.
 Note that there are settings you’ll need to adjust to make your database accessible from outside the T2.micro (see the Resources at the end of the article).

 The initial server deployment actually went much more smoothly—though it helped that I was familiar with Docker from the prior project we’d done.
 Using dockerized node as a springboard, I launched a server container accessible from the outside, and connected it to my database without too much fuss.